mollie/api-documentation/source/reference/v2/balances-api/list-balances.rst

      - Currency filter that will make it so only balances in given currency are returned.
 For example ``EUR``.

-   * - ``testmode``

-       .. type:: boolean
-          :required: false

-     - Set this to true to only retrieve balances made in test mode.
-By default, only live balances are returned.

    * - ``from``

        .. type:: string